 - Growing, steady client base: keep Udyam registration in place.
 Consider a current account in your business name once a bank will open one for you.

 - Crossing ₹20 lakh a year in services: register for GST.
 From then on your invoices carry your GSTIN.
+On the income tax side — which ITR form to file, the Section 44ADA presumptive option, and the AY 2026-27 deadline — the ITR filing guide for Indian freelancers covers it.

 None of this changes the fact that you can send a valid invoice today.
 Registration is about formalising and protecting the business as it grows, not about getting permission to bill.
 Skipping the formalities early is not cutting a corner, it is the normal way Indian freelancers start, and the common invoicing mistakes guide covers the things that actually do hurt you early on.